TechItAllServices/TechItAllServices-Main/Policyies.md

 ### 5.4 Investagation
 You will be investgated and there will be a trial.
 If you do not attend due to a lack of caring you will receive 5.6 as of punishment.
 ### 5.5 Suspendsion
 You account has been suspended due to what happend.
 This means you can not access anything and your clearance/keycard will be set to level 0.
-You are not terminated tho and have a chance to be let back in.
+You are not terminated though and have a chance to be let back in.
 This can be appealed up to 5 times.
 ### 5.6 Terminated
 You have been removed from TIAS and there is one chance to appeal.
 You may be let back in if the council desides so.
+## 6.0 Miscellaneous
+### 6.1 External Chat Sites
+The use of external chat siites to talk about anything level 1+ clearance is not permited.
+Discord is Ok if in the TIAS discord and right channel/vc.